phalcon/documentation/docs/db-models-cache.md

     ]
 );
 ```
-In the above example we call the `getRelated` method on a `Customer` model to retrieve the invoices from the `invoices` relationship.
+In the above example, we call the `getRelated` method on a `Customer` model to retrieve the invoices from the `invoices` relationship.
 We also pass the array with the necessary options to cache the resultset for 5 minutes, using `my-key` as the key.

-We can also use the magic method `getInvoices` which is `get` with the name of the relationship, in this case `invoices`.
+We can also use the magic method `getInvoices` which is `get` with the name of the relationship, in this case, `invoices`.

 When a cached resultset needs to be invalidated, you can simply delete it from the cache using the key specified as seen above.

-What resultsets to cache and for how long will depend on the needs of your application.
+What results to cache and for how long will depend on the needs of your application.
 Resultsets that change frequently should not be cached, since the cache results will be invalidated quickly with subsequent changes to the underlying records that represent these resultsets.

 !!! info "NOTE"